I will be sharing my trusted method on how to clean RAM contacts. I’ve been using this method for over 20 years and has always worked beautifully.

 Do not use anything else but some compressed air to clean out the RAM slots.

-Simply keep blowing them out until there is no debris of any kind left inside them.
-Make sure they are perfectly clean.
+Keep blowing them out until there is no debris of any kind left inside them.
+Use a good light source, and make sure they are perfectly clean.

-This is where I have noticed people making a mistake, some small bit of dust or debris ends up falling back into one or more of the RAM slots.
+This is where I have noticed people making a mistake, by overlooking some small bit of dust or debris and ends up falling back into one or more of the RAM slots.

 5. Reinstall the RAM